OUR GRANTEES

 Brock/Ransby Award

 The Brock/Ransby Award was created to honor the international solidarity and racial justice work of Dr Lisa Brock and Dr. Barbara Ransby both Chicago-based historian/scholar-activists who organized against South-African Apartheid.
 This award recognizes a graduate student activist with an international solidarity focus and is rooted in racial justice.
 Luz Burgos-López (ella/she) is our inaugural awardee.
 She is a Queer white Puerto Rican who is passionate about racial justice and equity in education.
 Luz aims to disrupt the production of anti-indigeneity and anti-blackness rhetoric as it pertains to theorizing and analyzing the Latine experience in U.S. higher education scholarship and beyond.
 As a scholar-activist, Luz understands the importance of community in dismantling colonialism and imperialism.
 Therefore, her engagement with Puerto Rican community-based collectives, Colectivo Bambula and Diaspora Pa’lante Collective, holds her accountable and committed to decolonizing my praxis and scholarship.
 Luz is unapologetic about the fact that her scholarship is “shared with the Academy,” but “it is done for the community” (Jones, 2022, p.
 4).
-Luz is a doctoral student at the Neag School of Educaiton concentrating on higher education, racial justice, and decolonization.
+Luz is a doctoral student at the Neag School of Education concentrating on higher education, racial justice, and decolonization.
 She is also pursuing a certificate Intersectional Indigeneity, Race, Ethnicity, and Politics at the University of Connecticut-Storr.

 Alex Ball